babarot/enhancd/README.md

 ### ENHANCD_COMMAND

-The ENHANCD_COMMAND environment variable is method for flexible change of enhancd cd calling sequence.
+The ENHANCD_COMMAND environment variable is to change the command name of enhancd `cd`.
 It defaults to `cd`.

-When the calling sequence is changed, you should set new method to ENHANCD_COMMAND, export it and restart your shell (reload enhancd.sh).
+When the command name is changed, you should set new command name to ENHANCD_COMMAND, export it and restart your shell (reload `enhancd.sh`).

 ```console
 $ echo $ENHANCD_COMMAND